-Deep-fried and crisp with a nice chewy texture, it’s great dipped in vinegar and washed down with swigs of ice cold beer.
-Just don’t eat too much of it if you care about your heart. 😉 You can usually find chicharon bulaklak at Filipino restaurant bars like Baliwag, Pepeton’s Grill, or Manong’s.
+Deep-fried and crisp with a nice chewy texture, Chicharon bulaklak is great dipped in vinegar and washed down with swigs of ice cold beer.
+Just don’t eat too much of it if you care about the well-being of your heart.

 9. Puto at Dinuguan

 Dinuguan means “to be stewed with blood” and refers to a Filipino savory stew made with pork and/or pork offal — typically lungs, kidneys, intestines, ears, heart, and snout.

 It’s simmered in a rich, dark gravy of pig’s blood, garlic, chili, and vinegar and usually served with a side of puto or Filipino rice cakes.